← Back to .knowledge

 node .knowledge/tools/flow.js release --no-color

-The route-first artifacts are rebuilt and checked together.
+The task map and related repository context are rebuilt and checked together.

 .knowledge/maintenance/quality_report.json